Memorable Manitobans: Donald Alexander Smith [Lord Strathcona] (1820-1914)

 Born at Forres, Morayshire, Scotland, in 1820, the son of Alexander Smith.
 He received his education in Scotland and joined the Hudson’s Bay Company in 1838.
 He married Isabella Hardisty, daughter of Richard Hardisty of the Hudson’s Bay Company, and they had one daughter.

 Smith then became chief commissioner for the HBC, serving until 1874 when he became land commissioner for the company.
-One of his first acts as chief commissioner was to negotiate with the North American partners of the HBC, agreeing that they would not share in the payment for the territory.
+One of his first acts as Chief Commissioner was to negotiate with the North American partners of the HBC, agreeing that they would not share in the payment for the territory.
 In 1883 he became a director and in 1889 governor of the HBC; by this time he was its largest stockholder.
 During his years as commissioner, Smith spent much time in Manitoba.
-In 1871-72, he served as founding president of the St. Andrew’s Society of Winnipeg.
+In 1871-1872, he served as founding President of the St. Andrew’s Society of Winnipeg.

-He was a member of the Legislative Assembly of Manitoba from 1870 to 1874, and also a member of the House of Commons, representing Selkirk, from 1870 to 1880, at which time he was defeated in a bye-election.
+He was a member of the Legislative Assembly of Manitoba from 1870 to 1874, and also a member of the House of Commons, representing Selkirk, elected in 1870, 1872, 1874, and 1878.
 His break with Sir John A. Macdonald in 1873 helped lead to the fall of the government.
 He was frequently criticized for election corruption.
-In 1887 he was elected a member for Montreal West, a seat which he retained until 1896, retiring when he was appointed Canadian high commissioner in London, a post he held until his death.
+In 1887 he was elected a member for Montreal West, a seat which he retained until 1896, retiring when he was appointed Canadian High Commissioner in London, a post he held until his death.

 Smith made gifts to various institutions, such as McGill University, Aberdeen University and the YMCA.
 In 1897 he was elevated to the peerage as Baron Strathcona and Mount Royal.
 In 1889 he was elected Chancellor of McGill University and in 1903 Chancellor of Aberdeen University.